-So, which brand personality or brand archetype is right?
+So, which brand personality or brand archetype is the right brand personality?

-There is no one brand archetype that is right.
+There is no one brand archetype that is right for every brand in every market.
+Notice in the image we began with, each of the brands representing the specific archetype is successful.
 Any archetype can lead to success.

-The right brand archetype is the one that resonates with your target markets — or market personas.
+The right brand personality is the one that resonates with your target markets — or market personas.

 The MAIDEN brand is the only one that doesn’t seem to resonate well with consumers, maybe because innocence doesn’t resonate well in terms of a brand personality.